Temple Works: Restoration

 A planning application dated July 2005 proposed to partly demolish, refurbish, and extend the mill to form a retail centre, offices, cafes, 75 flats and parking.
 On 8 December 2008 a stone pillar in the mill's facade collapsed.
 A slab of millstone grit fell onto the pavement in Marshall Street and the roof parapet above the pillar bowed out.
-English Heritage advised on a strategy for repairs; their spokesman said that the building was "probably the finest example of a carved stone elevation in the whole region."
+English Heritage advised on a strategy for repairs; their spokesman said that the building was "probably the finest example of a carved stone elevation in the whole region".

 In November 2015, Burberry announced plans to use the site for manufacturing.
 However, following the Brexit vote, they put the plans on hold, finally abandoning them in 2017.
 The building was put up for auction in 2017 with a starting price of £1.
 The new buyer, CEG, gave an estimate of £35 million for the restoration works in June 2019, with the building forming part of plans for regeneration of the South Bank of Leeds.

-In March 2020 it was announced that the building was under consideration as the home of a planned Northern branch of the British Library.
+In March 2020 it was announced that the building was under consideration as a planned Northern branch of the British Library.
 The government's 2020 budget promised £25 million towards the restoration of Temple Works to enable its use by the British Library.

+In February 2025 the Ministry of Housing, Communities and Local Government (MHCLG) confirmed an additional £10 million of funding for Homes England to bring the Temple Works building into public ownership, with a view to establishing the viability of a permanent British Library presence at the site.

-The government's Culture Recovery Fund, in partnership with Historic England, made available over £1 million in funding for repair work.
+The government's Culture Recovery Fund, in partnership with Historic England, also made available over £1 million in funding for repair work.

 In popular culture

-Temple Works features in a John Betjeman BBC film, John Betjeman Discovers Leeds made in 1968 about Leeds city architecture.
+Temple Works features in a John Betjeman BBC film, John Betjeman Discovers Leeds, made in 1968 about Leeds city architecture.

 In late 2009 the building was opened as an arts centre, with an initial exhibition and tour as part of Leeds Light Night on 9 October.

+It also featured in the second episode of the third series of Leeds-based TV series DCI Banks.